beichenming/BMLayoutConstraint/README.md

 <a href="http://beichenming.me"><img src="https://img.shields.io/badge/Blog-@%E5%8C%97%E8%BE%B0%E6%98%8E-red.svg?style=flat"></a>
 </p>

-BMLayoutConstraint is a UI layout adaptation tool, through the JSON configuration file to form fast adaptation to different device and multi language UI layout, apply to iOS and Mac OSX application development, which implement by Objective-C.
+BMLayoutConstraint is a UI layout adaptation tool, through the JSON configuration file to form fast adaptation to different device and multi language UI layout, apply to iOS application development, which implement by Objective-C.

 BMLayoutConstraint is still in development, welcome to improve the project together.